fabrizio-ottati/fabrizio-ottati.dev/content/blog/intro-digital-hw-snn/intro-digital-hw-snn.md

 # Acknowledgements

 I would like to thank [Jason Eshraghian](https://jasoneshraghian.com), [Steven Abreu](https://stevenabreu.com) and [Gregor Lenz](https://lenzgregor.com) for the valuable corrections and comments that made this article way better than the original draft!

-# Credits

-The cover image is the Loihi die, taken from [WikiChip](https://en.wikichip.org/wiki/intel/loihi).

-# Authors

-- [Fabrizio Ottati](https://fabrizio-ottati.github.io) is a Ph.D. student in the HLS Laboratory of the Department of Electronics and Communications, Politecnico di Torino.
-His main interests are event-based cameras, digital IC design and neuromorphic computing.
-He is one of the maintainers of two open source projects in the field of neuromorphic computing, [Tonic](https://tonic.readthedocs.io) and [Expelliarmus](https://expelliarmus.readthedocs.io), and one of the founders of [Open Neuromorphic](https://open-neuromorphic.github.io).

 # Bibliography